Galeria

 As Galeria is an economical medium it is ideal for use on large-scale works such as scenery, theatre sets or murals.
 With its fast drying time, Galeria is suitable for works indoors and outdoors.

-Application to walls - Unless new, the wall is best stripped back to plaster and must not be dusty, have a broken surface or damp.
+Preparation - Unless new, the wall is best stripped back to plaster and must not be dusty, have a broken surface or damp.
 Oil based paint layers should be removed.
+If new, plaster should be allowed to dry, sized with wallpaper paste and then primed with Acrylic Gesso Primer or Galeria White Gesso Primer.
+If stripped and the wall proves dusty or to be friable, a suitable stabilising primer should be used, before applying the Winsor & Newton primer.

 A panoramic mural with Galeria